top of page

 About

-Gratz believes it is of the utmost importance to inspire the next generation of musicians and currently serves on the faculty at the New Music School and North Central College.
+Gratz believes it is of the utmost importance to inspire the next generation of musicians and currently serves on the faculty at Music Institute of Chicago and North Central College.
 For three years he served as an Apollo’s Fire Senior Teaching Artist-in-Residence at Southland College Prep, helping to build a string program in South Chicago.
 He has given masterclasses at various institutions in the U.S., as well as in Ecuador, Italy, and China.
 In the summer he serves as Valade Concertmaster Faculty at Interlochen Arts Camp.
 A proponent of utilizing new technology to help democratize education, he has recorded several hours of video courses for Tonebase Violin, focusing on the music of Kreisler, Beethoven, and Ysaÿe.

 Eric Gratz playing his Vuillaume violin